Raxephion/Old-Perchance-Revival-WebUI/README.md

-**✨ Important Update: 01/08/2025 - Managed to track down more perchance models, presets and system prompts.
-After being emailed by people using this app, and seeing there actually IS interest, I will up the momentum again with this.
-Pity about the toxicity on Reddit, but as long as the interest remains, this shall remain in active development ✨**

-**✨ Important Update: 11/07/2025 - New realistic model - CyberRealistic - added  ✨**

-**✨ Important Update: 30/06/2025 - Just got back from a short break & will continue development on this app in the following days!
-Some new models to be added as well  ✨**

-**✨ Important Update: 11/06/2025 - Enhanced Portability & Local Model Caching! ✨**

 Perchance Revival has been updated for better model management!

 *   **Models Now Local:** All Hugging Face Hub models selected through this app will now be downloaded and cached into the `checkpoints` folder located directly within the Perchance Revival application directory.